miriambt/ConvexPoligon/README.md

 #### Print commmand

 The print command prints the name and the vertices of a given polygon.
-The output contains just the vertices in the convex hull of the polygon, in clockwise order, starting from the vertex will lower X (and the vertex with lower Y in case of ties).
+The output contains just the vertices in the convex hull of the polygon, in clockwise order, starting from the vertex with lower X (and the vertex with lower Y in case of ties).
 They are printed in a single line, with one space separating each value.

 #### 1. Area command